MarmaladeSky/k3s-lab/README.md

-# Simple K3s Lab
+# Grafana at K3s Lab

-Here is a simple spin up script for K3s Local Lab cluster on qemu.
+This is my personal K3s Lab where I learn, research and experiment with Grafana Stack (and maybe something else) at K3s.

+The purpose of this repo is to provide a simple K3s spin-up script with the simplest step-by-step Grafana components deployment.

+Required tools: `yq-go`, `qemu`, `libvirt`, `cloud-utils`, `k9s`

 ```shell
 # Add the repo